 UAA Export Control Policy and Program Procedures

 The export control policy and procedures provides guidelines on export regulations.
-The policy is signed by Chancellor Tom Case, Provost Bear Baker and Vice Provost for Research Dr. Helena Wisniewski.
+The policy was approved by Chancellor Tom Case, Provost Bear Baker, and Vice Provost for Research Dr. Helena Wisniewski.

 Export License Exception TMP (Temporary Exports) and BAG Certifications

-Please click the link above to download the certification forms for completion.
-A signed copy should be submitted to the Office of Research and Graduate Studies at firstname.lastname@example.org for review by Dr. Helena Wisniewski, Vice Provost of Research and Graduate Studies.
+Please complete the Export License Exception TMP Certification (Temporary Exports) and BAG Certification forms.
+Your signed copy must be submitted to the Office of Research and Graduate Studies at email@example.com for review by Dr. Helena Wisniewski, Vice Provost of Research and Graduate Studies.

-For more information on how to complete the certification form, please review the Frequently Asked Questions document.
+For more information on how to complete the certification form, please review Frequently Asked Questions .

 Please allow for a two week processing time for your Export License Exception TMP and BAG Certification forms.